Tureckiy-zart/TUI/docs/workflows/foundation/FOUNDATION_STEP_PIPELINE.md

 * Repeated JSX blocks that should be mapped.
 * Conditional rendering that is hard to follow.
-* Copy-paste fragments with minor differences.
+* Copy‑paste fragments with minor differences.
 * Deeply nested logic without clear intent.

 ### What Is Allowed Here